 Royal Canadian Yacht Club (2 Chippewa Avenue)

-Unfortunately, you probably won’t be receiving a yacht as a wedding gift, however you can surround yourself with them on your big day.
-The RCYC’s Island Clubhouse is a truly unique venue that caters to Toronto’s aquaphiles.
+Unfortunately, you probably won’t be receiving a yacht as a wedding gift, however, you can surround yourself with them on your big day.
+The Royal Canadian Yacht Club’s Island Clubhouse is a truly unique venue that caters to Toronto’s aquaphiles.
 Instead of crystal chandeliers and archways, you’ll find maritime murals, sky blue walls and nautical flourishes.
 You’ll also be treated to amazing views of the Lake and the city skyline - AKA the perfect backdrops for your wedding photos.
-Capacity is 250.
+The capacity is 250.

 Boxcar Social Harbourfront (235 Queens Quay West)

-Boxcar Social, one of Toronto’s most beloved coffee joints/watering holes, has recently headed to the Harbourfront, opening its fourth location right near the foot of Lower Simcoe.
+Boxcar Social, one of Toronto’s most beloved coffee joints/watering holes, has a Harbourfront location right near the foot of Lower Simcoe.
 The space has an industrial-chic feel, outfitted with wooden bars and stools, exposed ventilation ducts and, of course, an impressive patio.
 It can accommodate about 100 guests.

 Westin Harbour Castle (1 Harbour Square)

 If a hotel wedding is more your thing, try the Westin Harbour Castle.
 It’s located just a hop, skip and a jump away from the Jack Layton Ferry Terminal and offers amazing views of the water.
 The hotel is equipped with an array of ballrooms, intimate party rooms and outdoor spaces, all of which can be tailored to suit your wedding.
 Bonus: you can reserve blocks of rooms for your out-of-towners right in the hotel.
 Indoors it can accommodate up to 2000 people, so you can think big when crafting your guest list.